eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ```

 Instead of flows, all persons and vehicles can also be defined individually and person plans can be defined with explicit steps.
-Use the SUMO option **--vehroute** output to learn how a `<personFlow>` is expanded into multiple travel stages during the simulation.
+Use the sumo option **--vehroute** output to learn how a `<personFlow>` is expanded into multiple travel stages during the simulation.

 ```
 <person id="HeadingBusstop20" depart="1.00" color="green">